Politica-Para-Todos/ppt-website/README.md

 The application implements the following data model.

+### Party

+The entity that represents a political party.
+Has many Manifestos.

 ### Manifesto

 This is the entity that represents a political manifesto.
 Just holds a title attribute.
 It is composed by Manifesto Sections.